 |Cloudy sky dotted with hot air balloons.|

-During daylight hours, the sky can be an empty, clear and startling blue cover.
+During daylight hours, the sky can be an empty, clear and a startling blue cover.
 Other times it is dotted with glorious puffs of snow-white puff-ball clumps of clouds slowly moving and shifting in shape or filled with stacks of billowing rotund froths of clouds.
 The sun's light highlights the upper edges in a glowing, angelic white while the lower parts have grey-lined edges lining darker undersides giving them three-dimensional shapes.
 Occasionally, high flying wisps, commonly called mares tails or Cirrus clouds, decorate the sky’s vastness.
 Sometimes clouds seem to stand still, other times they move at a fast, rolling, often threatening pace.
 Sporadically a dense blanket of grey predicting storms covers the sky and hides its upper reaches.

 Along with the clouds’ visual grandeur, the wind created by the atmospheric movement affects our hearing.
-The sound can be soft whispers moving through the needle or leaf-lined branches trees. or it can rage in a howling volume over the ground as well as the sky.
+The sound can be soft whispers moving through the needle or leaf-lined branches of trees. or it can rage in a howling volume over the ground as well as the sky.

 We judge the weather by its appearance, and to those gazing at the clouds, they provide predictive clues.
 They can be delightful, inspiring viewers' imaginations to visualize shapes like ships, or dragons, cats or whales in their vast undulating vastness.
 Clouds can change how the sun and its rays appear in the sky in fascinating ways.
 They can also show what will be an average, ordinary good day, or express impending storms of either rain or snow.
 Some cloud signs are so severe they indicate approaching danger.
 Thunderclaps startle us, and lightning bolts frighten but fascinate us.
 Tornadoes and hurricanes spell peril and disaster.